Zeus0source/Bitwise-Operators-in-C-plus-plus/README.md

 + Usage of Bitwise Operators(basic)
 + To set specific Bits(Uses Binary logic)

+# Algorithm:
+Program 1
+Objective:
+To perform and display results of various bitwise operations using two predefined integers.

+Steps:
+1. Start

+2.Declare and initialize two integers:

+a ← 3
+b ← 7

+3. perform bitwise operations:

+bitwise_and ← a AND b (a & b)

+bitwise_or ← a OR b (a | b)

+bitwise_xor ← a XOR b (a ^ b)

+bitwise_not ← NOT a (~a)

+4. Perform shift operations:

+leftshift ← a shifted left by 2 bits (a << 2)

+rightshift ← 3 shifted right by a bits (3 >> a)

+5. Display results:

+Output all computed values to the console using cout

+6. End

+Program 2

+Objective:
+To modify a predefined integer by setting and resetting specific bits as per user input.

+Steps:

+1. Start

+2. Initialize integer i ← 80

+3. Ask the user to enter the bit position to set

+4. Read input into bit_to_be_set

+5. Set the specified bit using bitwise OR:

+6. set ← i | (1 << bit_to_be_set)

+7. Ask user to enter the bit position to reset

+8. Read input into reset

+9. Reset the specified bit using bitwise AND with bitwise NOT:

+10. reset ← i & ~(1 << reset)

+11. Display the result after setting

+12. Display the result after resetting

+13. End

 # Conclusion:
 This Document as well as Program discovers the various types of bitwise operators that are available in C++.